MCF/oddjob/README.md

 Run oddjob with the *-h* or *--help* options to see a full description of the command usage.  oddjob also serves a short information page at the */info* URL that includes the command usage.

+To shut the server down use the normal interrupt key combination (usually Ctrl-C or Cmd-C).

 ## Examples ##

     oddjob